 While in highschool, I had several times where I was bullied beyond the point of being called names.
 One particular day, I was followed home, all the while being called names.
 When I got home, the boys spit all over the front door to my house.
 It was humiliating to have to clean that up.
 I can tell you everything about this incident.
 From the weather, to the clothing I was wearing, to the names I was called, I remember it all like it was yesterday.

 Having no one to talk to, or confide in, I was hurting mentally for many years.
 My world was a mess and I couldn’t find a way to make it better.
-The reality is that it was crashing.
-It was falling apart and psychologically I was suffering.
+The reality is that I was crashing.
+I was falling apart and psychologically I was suffering with mental illness.

-I had thoughts of an unknown future, depression and even suicide.
+I had thoughts of an unknown future, depression, self harm and even suicide.
 Life was very dark for me during this time.